seii/fedorawithzfsandluks/README.md

 # Fedora 28 using root ZFS, LUKS, UEFI, and GPT disks

 Do you like Fedora, but want to use ZFS as your root filesystem?
 Do you want to encrypt that ZFS filesystem with LUKS?
 Do you want to also boot your system using UEFI and GPT disks?
 You can combine multiple guides that already exist and guess your way to completion...or you can follow this guide where I've already done all those things for you.
-If you're of the TL;DR sort, feel free to skip straight to the (Installation)[#installation] section.
+If you're of the TL;DR sort, feel free to skip straight to the [Installation](#installation) section.

 ## Assumptions
 This guide will: